open-policy-agent/gatekeeper/website/docs/externaldata.md

 If there is a system error, the provider should return the system error message in the `SystemError` field.

-> Recommendation is to keep a timeout such as maximum of 1-2 seconds for the provider to respond.
+> 📎 Recommendation is for provider implementations to keep a timeout such as maximum of 1-2 seconds for the provider to respond.

 Example provider implementation: https://github.com/open-policy-agent/gatekeeper/blob/master/test/externaldata/dummy-provider/provider.go